lorettarehm/ReadMEGenerator/README.md

  Once you open the terminal on the appropriate application folder, access functionality via node index command.

+ This is the application ["Look and Feel"](./utils/README_Generator_Demo.avi)

  ## License

  GNU

  ## Contributing

   Use a different branch and send a pull request via github.

  ## Tests